We Will Help You Step By Step As You Transfer To Tiffin University

 When can I visit Tiffin University?

-Open Houses are held in the fall, winter, and spring giving you the opportunity to explore the possibilities and opportunities of Tiffin University, as well as talk with professors, financial aid counselors, and other students.
-Individual visitations can be arranged through the Admissions Office by calling (419) 448-3423, or by clicking on Schedule A Visit.
-Visitations can be scheduled Monday-Friday 9:00 a.m. to 4:00 p.m., and Saturday 9:00 a.m. to Noon throughout the year.
+Open Houses are held in the fall, winter, and spring.
+By visiting Tiffin University, you will have the opportunity to explore our beautiful campus and facilities, as well as talk with professors, financial aid counselors, and other students.
+Individual visitations can be arranged through the Admissions Office by calling (419) 448-3423.
+You can also Schedule A Visit online.

 Where is Tiffin University located?